-Further details about student financial aid can also be found on the College-only pages of the website (https://www.worc.ox.ac.uk/intranet/students/grants-and-bursaries-graduates).
+Further details about student financial aid can also be found on the intranet by following the link below.
 An online form is available there to explain the situation and level of need.
 This will be returned to the Financial Aid Officer and the Academic Administrator.
 All material provided is treated as confidential, and is shared only on a need-to-know basis.